-- 1.5 Maintain the historic hierarchy of spaces. - Reflect the established progression of public to private spaces from the public sidewalk to a semipublic walkway, to a semi private entry feature, to private spaces.
+1.5 Maintain the historic hierarchy of spaces.

+Reflect the established progression of public to private spaces from the public sidewalk to a semi-public walkway, to a semiprivate entry feature, to private spaces.

 Response - A simple straight walkway is proposed from the sidewalk to the front porch of the historic buildings.
-A low fence is contemplated across the front of the property.
-Access to the rear building is proposed from the alley.
+A low fence is contemplated across the front of the property for further design and discussion during Final Review.
+Access to the rear building is proposed from the alley or via Cooper Avenue.
+The transition from public to private is achieved through the direct walkway from the street to the front yard, and then to the semi-private front porch.
+The hierarchy of space proposed in the 1020 project reflects the traditional circulation patterns found on most AspenVictorian properties.

-- 1.6 Provide a simple walkway running perpendicular from the street to the front entry on residential projects. - Meandering walkways are not allowed, except where it is needed to avoid a tree or is typical of the period of significance. - Use paving materials that are similar to those used historically for the building style and install them in the manner that they would have been used historically.
-For example on an Aspen

-Victorian landmark set flagstone pavers in sand, rather than in concrete.
-Light grey concrete, brick or red sandstone are appropriate private walkway materials for most landmarks.

-The width of a new entry sidewalk should generally be three feet or less for residential properties.
+1.6 Provide a simple walkway running perpendicular from the street to the front entry on residential projects.

+- Meandering walkways are not allowed, except where it is needed to avoid a tree or is typical of the period of significance. - Use paving materials that are similar to those used historically for the building style and install them in the manner that they would have been used historically.
+For example on an Aspen Victorian landmark set flagstone pavers in sand, rather than in concrete.
+Light grey concrete, brick or red sandstone are appropriate private walkway materials for most landmarks. - The width of a new entry sidewalk should generally be three feet or less for residential properties.
 A wider sidewalk may be appropriate for an AspenModern property.